grimelda/kumbal/README.md

    * 2: next person to pick 2
    * joker: next person to pick 5
       * instead of picking up cards one can play a 2 or joker, in which case the number of cards to be picked up by the next player increases in kind
+*  Free Discards (speeds things up): if you draw a card from the deck that has the same value as the top-facing card on the discard pile, you can discard it 'for free' as long as the next person hasn't played their turn yet.
-* To speed up the game even more, instead of shuffling the deck between rounds, the deck can be 'cut' instead.
+* Cutting the deck (speeds things up): To speed up the game even more, instead of shuffling the deck between rounds, the deck can be 'cut' instead.
 Highly recommended as it adds predictability to drawn cards.

 \*   *You can choose to play with 5 cards in hand with a goal of 5 points or fewer, to make the game faster (recommended for larger groups of more than five players)*